Finding Subject Matter Experts for Your Content Marketing

-MSPC vice president of B2B content director Evelyn Hoover talks about the importance of subject matter experts and how companies can tap into that network to develop content that delivers value to customers.
+MSPC vice president of B2B content Evelyn Hoover talks about the importance of subject matter experts and how companies can tap into that network to develop content that delivers value to customers.

 Content, be it webinars, blog posts, e-books, videos, etc., can be used by businesses to explain the features and functions of their products or services.
 Tapping subject matter experts (SMEs) is a great way to develop content that delivers value to customers.
 However, for small businesses with tiny staffs and even some larger organizations, finding a respectable SME to write or present can be a challenge.

 Where can you find the SME resources required if you don’t have them in house or if your in-house team is too strapped for time to develop content?
 Different companies take different approaches to SME development, but I’ve put together a list of places you can look internally or externally for SME assistance.